openstreetmap-ng/openstreetmap-ng/ANNOUNCEMENT.md

 The OpenStreetMap project has undergone a significant architecture overhaul to make it more accessible for community contributions.
 Previously, the Ruby-based setup presented various obstacles for new contributors:

-- Required understanding of multiple languages (Ruby, SQL and C++).
+- Required understanding of Ruby and C++.
 - Involved convoluted and poorly-documented code.
 - Forced duplication of effort—API 0.6 code had to be written twice, once in Ruby and another time in C++.